naoshibaikyu/superbuddn/test.md

 Riff: *[groans and takes the device attached to the laser emitter]* Warp Man...
 If you're going to be shooting lasers at the Mercenaries, at least make said lasers able to do some damage, not give the world a light show.

-Warp Man: No, you don't understand!
+WarpMan: No, you don't understand!
 It's meant to destroy them from the inside!

 Riff: Uh huh.
 Yeah.
 Sure. *[hands the device to Lento]* Pull!